AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/signing-forms-using-scribble.md

 | AEM as a Cloud Service | Cet article |

-Vous pouvez utiliser les composants **Signature tactile** et **Étape de signature** pour tracer la signature (saisie tactile) sur un formulaire adaptatif.
-Le composant Étape de signature affiche une version PDF du formulaire adaptatif.
-Pour utiliser le composant Étape de signature, l’option Document d’enregistrement doit être activée ou vous devez disposer de formulaires adaptatifs basés sur un modèle de formulaire.
+Vous pouvez utiliser le composant **Scribble Signature** pour dessiner la signature (Griffonnage) sur un formulaire adaptatif. <!-- The Signature step component displays a PDF version of the Adaptive Form.
+You require a Document of Record option enabled or form template based Adaptive Forms to use the Signature step component. -->

 ![Boîte de dialogue de signature tactile](assets/scribble-signature.png)